Altilar-Labs/matchingo/docs/manual_testing.md

 - **Price API errors**: If the market maker cannot fetch prices, check your internet connection and the `PRICE_SOURCE_URL` configuration.
 - **Order placement failures**: Verify the server is running and the gRPC address is correct.
 - **No orders appearing**: Check the market maker logs for errors and verify the correct order book name is being used.
+- **User Address Required**: The `create-order` command now requires a user address as the last argument.

 ### Production Deployment Issues